kctam/3org1ch/README.md

 This repo is used for creating a fabric network in a Hyperledger Fabric node.
 It is assumed you have a Hyperledger Fabric node, with the prerequisite installation done and all required components, including the docker images, tools and fabric samples.

+Note: This repo has been tested using release 1.4.2.

 ## Instruction
 Step 1: clone this repo in fabric-samples directory
 ```